Skip to main content

 • slow-release tablets and capsules – usually once or twice a day

-You can take your tramadol at any time of day but try to take it at the same time every day, and space your doses evenly.
+You can take tramadol at any time of day but try to take it at the same time every day, and space your doses evenly.
 For example, if you take tramadol twice a day and have your first dose at 8am, take your second dose at 8pm.

 How long to take it for

-You may need to take it for longer if you have a long-term condition.
+You may only need to take tramadol for a short time while your pain is severe, such as after an injury.
+Or you may need to take it for longer if you have a long-term condition.

 If you forget to take it